Divanshu231/AWS_tutorials/Section 1/README.md.txt

   Cloud computing enables a user to focus on their projects and customers, without worrying about infrastructure concerns.
 It not only saves time, money, and effort but also allows users to concentrate on the differentiating aspects of their business.

-- Understanding differences between On-premises and Cloud architecture
+### Understanding differences between On-premises and Cloud architecture

-  So Lets start with Data Centre as you all know Earlier Every organisation having a dataCentre which is small or big so what is data Centres ?
-Datacentres In which will be having servers,will be having Databases,will be having Network infrastructure so that is what the dataCentre is
+  So Lets start with Data Center as you all know Earlier Every organisation having a dataCentre which is small or big according to there need.
+- what is data Centres ?
+  Datacentres In which will be having servers,Databases, Network infrastructure.
-  First of all in Datacentre you will be having physical Hardware it may be of IBM,HP,DELL etc then you will install OS on these Hardware that may be Windows,Linux then you install Application on these OS That could be email servers, web server and as a solution architecture your job is you need to make these Application Highly Available so for that what we are doing we were keeping another identical Hardware for same Hardware and installed same OS and Application and then we were create cluster (what is Cluster :- its a group of two or more then two  Hardwares known as Cluster) if one Hardware fails then another Harware takeover and application will not going Down so like this we manages the
+  First of all in Datacentre you will be having physical Hardware it may be of IBM,HP,DELL etc then you will install OS on these Hardware that may be Windows,Linux then you install Application on these OS That could be email servers, web server production and nonproduction servers etc and as a solution architecture your job is you need to make these Application Highly Available so for that what we are doing we were keeping another identical Hardware for same Hardware and installed same OS and Application and then we were create cluster (what is Cluster :- its a group of two or more then two  Hardwares known as Cluster) if one Hardware fails then another Harware takeover and application will not going Down so like this we manages the
-  HA before 10-15 years back But Here we phases some challeges that we were not able to do effective utalization of resources "like in our case we manages two hardware as cluster but here if first hardware is not failed then the 2nd one is always unutalized" 2nd is highcost cost of project will be double if you using two Hardware for a single application 3rd Managebility was tough if suppose you need 50 servers but now you using 100 servers that needed more space more power consumption more cooling more man power to manage these resources so earlier we phases these challeges in traditional datacentres.
+  HA before 10-15 years back.
+But Here we face some challeges that we were not able to do effective utalization of resources "like in our case we manages two hardware as cluster but here if first hardware is not failed then the 2nd one is always unutalized"
+  Highcost:  cost of project will be double if you using two Hardware for a single application Managebility was tough if suppose you need 50 servers after using Cluster using 100 servers that needed more space more power consumption more cooling more man power to manage these resources so earlier we faces these challeges in traditional datacentres.

-- Disadvantages of traditional Data Centre:-
+### Disadvantages of traditional Data Centre:-
   System resources were under utalized :- if suppose first H/W is not failed then second one is under utalized Difficult to Manage :-
   Some times Electricity bill of Data Center was more than the cost of infra :- infra is always having a depreciation cost Every year its 20% less every year after 5 the infra will not be having any significant cost

-- When we were having these challanges 3 companies started working on these challenges they started working on the concept of Virtualization
+### When we were having these challanges 3 companies started working on these challenges they started working on the concept of Virtualization
   Microsoft
   VM Ware
   Xen

-- They created a software and the name of the software is hypervisor and hypervisor is a softwae which initiate or starts the virtalization
+### They created a software and the name of the software is hypervisor and hypervisor is a softwae which initiate or starts the virtalization
   When Hypervisor came in market so companies launched there own hypervisor there own name Hyperviser Flavours
   Microsoft - HyperV